oroinc/documentation/user/back-office/system/configuration/commerce/taxation/shipping-tax.rst

 .. begin

+.. important:: This section is a part of the :ref:`Tax Management <concept-guide--taxes>` concept guide that provides the general understanding of the tax configuration and management in OroCommerce.

 You can select a shipping tax code that should be used for shipping total cost calculation and specify if the shipping cost already contains a tax.

 To change the shipping tax configuration: